K-homological finiteness and hyperbolic groups: The basic K-cycle for boundary actions of hyperbolic groups

-A noticeable aspect of Theorem~\ref{sharp general} is the fact that the summability of the basic K-cycle $(\lambda_{\mu}, P_{\ell^2\G})$ always occurs above $2$.
+In Theorem~\ref{sharp general}, the summability of the basic K-cycle $(\lambda_{\mu}, P_{\ell^2\G})$ always occurs above $2$.
 We do not know whether this phenomenon is due to some structural obstruction.
 There is, however, an obstruction to our method of controlling summability by the decay of the $\G$-deviation, and this is the fact that visual probability measures are doubly ergodic \cite{Kai2}.
 Indeed, by Proposition~\ref{2ergo} the $\G$-deviation has to decay faster than $\ell^2$ in the presence of double ergodicity.

 We may optimize Theorem~\ref{sharp general} by varying the visual metric.
 Our notion of visual dimension is in fact tailored for this very purpose.

 \begin{cor} $(\lambda_{\mu}, P_{\ell^2\G})$ is $p$-summable for every $p>\max\{2,\visdim \bd X\}$.
 Furthermore, $(\lambda_{\mu}, P_{\ell^2\G})$ is $(\visdim \bd X)^+$-summable provided $\visdim \bd X$ is attained and greater than $2$. \end{cor}